Policy Priorities: Current ACS Position Statements

-Department of Defense (funding): Supports funding of at least $1.998 billion for basic research.
-Expresses concern about the proposed decline in the overall science and technology portfolio, particularly for applied research and advanced technology development.

-Department of Energy (funding): Supports a 4.4% increase of $217 million for the Office of Science.

-Energy Science & Technology: Provides a framework for government, industry, and academia to develop a comprehensive energy science and technology policy.
+Energy: Provides a framework for government, industry, and academia to cooperate on a comprehensive energy science and technology policy.

-Environmental Protection Agency (funding): Supports Office of Research & Development funding to return to $646 million.
-Calls for a return to the $110 million funding level for Science to Achieve Results extramural research and fellowship programs.
+Funding Science & Technology at Various Agencies (Fiscal 2013): Supports predictable and sustainable funding for the basic science agencies and cautions the Administration to focus on the long-term benefits of scientific research rather than on short-term economic impacts such as immediate job creation.

 Innovation & Competitiveness: Supports investment in a talented workforce through education and training, long-term commitments to basic research and technology development, and the development of a sustainable infrastructure for innovation.